Nynuphar/IDEAL-doc/docs/source/linkage.rst

 "Similar pairs" likely have some similarity conflicts, but were still close enough to be considered a match.

+In the "**Patients**" section, under "**Patients list**" you can observe which patients were automatically linked and matched to a patient in the hospital database.

+..image::LinkOverview.png

+In the above figure, you can see the 10 first patients which were linked  TJP100 and the

+When navigating

 See some examples of these "similar pairs" below:

 In this case, this patient has been recorded in the hospital database with two first names "Donald Timothy", while in the study he was introduced as only "Timothy".